 A type approved beacon modified to accept position data from an external navigation device shall be tested with the test protocol of appropriate type and format at a Cospas-Sarsat type approval facility.
 The tests to be performed shall consist of:

-- a. electrical tests at ambient and maximum temperatures but excluding modulation, spurious output, and VSWR check (section A.2.1); - b. operating lifetime at minimum temperature (section A.2.3); - c. navigation system test (section A.2.7); - d. beacon coding software (section A.2.8); and - e. satellite qualitative test (section A.2.5).
+- a. electrical and functional tests (section A.2.1); - b. operating lifetime at minimum temperature (section A.2.3); - c. navigation system test (section A.2.7);